Xtarachiever/lendsqr/README.md

 - Organization Details: Explore various organizations.
 - Status Information: Check the status of lenders.

+##Objectives

+1. Build the 4 pages Login, Dashboard, User page, User details page
+2. The user pages should pull data from a mock api with 500 records
+3. Use local storage or indexedDB to store and retrieve user details on the user details page.
+4. The page must be mobile responsive
+5. Some details are intentionally left out of this instruction set.
+We feel the candidate should be able to spot and address them

+##Technologies
+1. ReactJs
+2. Sass
+3. Typescript

 ## Usage

 To run this project locally, follow these steps: